sejihad/food-app/README.md

-# Basic Food Website Design
+# Food Website

-This project is a simple food website created with HTML, CSS, and JavaScript.
-It features a clean and appealing design to showcase various food items and other relevant information for a restaurant or food-related website.
+This project is a food website built with React.js, designed to showcase various dishes, categories, and detailed descriptions of each food item.
+The site offers a user-friendly interface for users to explore menu options and learn more about each dish.

 ## Features

-- **Homepage** showcasing popular dishes and a brief introduction.
+- **Homepage** showcasing popular dishes and categories.
-- **Basic Animations** and hover effects for a visually engaging user experience.
+- **Menu Section** to browse different food categories with images, descriptions, and prices.
+- **Basic Styling** to present an attractive layout and design.

 ## Technologies Used

-- **HTML** - For structuring the content, sections, and layout of the website.
+- **React.js** - This is for building the user interface and managing components.
-- **CSS** - For styling, layout design, and basic animations.
+- **CSS** - For styling and layout.
-- **JavaScript** - For adding interactive elements.

 ![Homepage Screenshot](src/assets/homepage.png)